Electric-Coin-Company/zcash-docs/source/index.rst

       Software and Protocol Development

     :fa:`handshake-o` `Community-Collaboration <https://chat.zcashcommunity.com/channel/community-collaboration>`_
-      Other open source development related to zcash
+      Other open source development related to Zcash

     :fa:`users` `The-Zcash-Foundation <https://chat.zcashcommunity.com/channel/the-zcash-foundation>`_
       A room to define and develop the `Zcash Foundation <https://z.cash.foundation>`_ An organization to steward the community, protocol, and science around Zcash.